 - In Conclusion

 If your income suddenly stops from your untimely passing.
 Who is going to suffer from this terrible event?
-You will probably say it will be your spouse and your children, of course.
+Of course, you will probably say it will be your spouse and your children.
 The bank that holds your mortgage will also suffer, but they will pass the burden on your family instead.

 This holds for your car payments, credit cards, and anything else you have a financial obligation with.
 When the smoke clears, your dependents will be responsible for your debts.
 Finance companies are never very forgiving when it comes to unpaid loans.
 When you look at the complete picture, you will see a huge financial mess.
 Your dependents will be caught right in the middle.

 This will usually change your dependent’s lifestyle forever.
-But unfortunately, many people roll along without life insurance and just let their dependents walk that financial tightrope.
+But unfortunately, many people roll along without life insurance and let their dependents walk that financial tightrope.
 They commonly use the concept, “why should I worry about it?
 I will be dead”.
-I actually hear people say this on a regular basis.
+I hear people say this regularly.

 - Special Care Dependents: You have any dependents that need special care due to medical issues, either physical or mental.
 You should allow for more coverage to compensate for their additional needs.

-- Large Families: If you have a large family with more than four children, you should compensate for this with additional coverage with a number such as $100,000 per child.
+- Large Families: If you have a large family with more than four children, you should compensate for this with additional coverage with numbers such as $100,000 per child.

 - Employer Coverage: Quite a few people have some life insurance through their employer.
-You cannot count on this type of life insurance because nobody has guaranteed job security.
+You cannot count on life insurance because nobody has guaranteed job security.
 Suppose you do have life insurance through work.
 Just make sure you are adequately covered in your policy.
-Your employer’s life insurance could go up in a puff of smoke if you are terminated.
+If you are terminated, your employer’s life insurance could go up in a puff of smoke.
 This could also happen if you are laid off or your employer has a benefit cut-back which is very common.